bakeiro/Light-PHP-documentation/src/overview/Routing.md

 # :truck: Routing

-Light-PHP provides a simple routing system, it consist in put the controller's function to be executed in the ?route GET parameter, inside the url.
+Light-PHP provides a simple routing system, it consist in put the controller's function to be executed in the route GET parameter, like this:

-`domain/index.php?route=info/info/welcome`

-This value follows an internal structure to point the file, class and method to execute (`folder/className/method`) If the method argument is missing Light-PHP will take index() function as default method
+`yourdomain.com/index.php?route=product/price/showPrice`

+Where the route value means the folder, then the controller class name and then the method (`Folder/ClassName/Method`) in this case the:

+`product` product folder
+`price` priceController class
+`showPrice` showPrice() method

 ### Examples